Walheimat/wal-emacs/README.md

 9.  python mode

-    Enable flycheck.
+    Enable `flycheck`.
 This mode is built-in.

         (defun my-python-mode-hook ()
           "Hooks for python mode."